 Clovis took to wife Clotilde, daughter of the Burgundians and a Christian.
 The queen unceasingly urged the king to acknowledge the true God, and forsake idols.
 But he could not in any wise be brought until war broke out with the Alamani … The two armies were in battle and there was great slaughter.
 Clovis’ army was near to utter destruction.
 He… raised his eyes to heaven, saying … If thou shalt grant me victory over these enemies… I will believe in thee and be baptized in thy name.

 According to Gregory, Clovis was victorious and acknowledged the Christian god through baptism.
-He previously resisted it strenuously, however, owing in large part to Clotilde's insistence on baptising their children.
-Clovis refused to have his first born son baptised and so Clotilde had the child baptised secretly; afterwards, the boy fell ill and died.
+He previously resisted it strenuously, however, owing in large part to Clotilde's insistence on baptizing their children.
+Clovis refused to have his firstborn son baptized and so Clotilde had the child baptized secretly; afterwards, the boy fell ill and died.
 When their second son was born, he, too, was secretly baptized and, like his brother, also fell ill.
-This time, however, Clotilde prayed to God for his recovery and, according to Gregory of Tours, he became well.
+This time, however, Clotilde prayed to God for his recovery, and according to Gregory of Tours, he became well.
 Soon after this event, Clovis was victorious against the Alemani in 496 and 506 CE and attributed his victories, and his son's life, to his god.
 Clovis was inspired by his newly found religious zeal to wage war against the Arian Visigoths which would be some of his most successful military campaigns.
 This crusade would ultimately push the Visigoths back into Spain and provide greater security for the realm of the Franks.

 His conversion, administered by the bishop of Reims, would not only ensure the loyalty of the conquered provinces but also recognition by Anastasius, the emperor of the Eastern Roman Empire, who was as interested in the success of those who shared his brand of Christianity as he was in the downfall of those who did not.